0xc1fa/0xc1fa/README.md

 - [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/): A hands-on guide to machine learning with Python, packed with practical examples and easy-to-follow code.
 - [Generative Deep Learning](https://www.oreilly.com/library/view/generative-deep-learning/9781098134174/): This book demystifies generative models, including transformers, through progressive and accessible examples.

+## For HKU CS/CE/EE/EEE Student

+For students in CS, CE, EE, and EEE at HKU, I've created a [LaTeX template](https://github.com/chanyatfu/hku-eee-style) tailored for school reports, specifically adhering to CAES9541 and ELEC4848 (FYP) standards.
+Designed to eliminate the hassle of adjusting document layouts and styling settings, this template has proven its worth by securing an A grade in 2024.
+It's available for cloning or as a template for your academic projects.

 <!--
 **chanyatfu/chanyatfu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.